-- Opal Capital's Managing Member serves as Chief Investment Officer for Titleist Asset Management, LLC, and Shorebird Capital, LP, both of which are SEC-registered investment advisers and affiliates of Opal Capital.
-He also serves as an outsourced Chief Investment Officer for compensation to unaffiliated third-party investment advisers.
-His services as an outsourced CIO include providing strategic and operational support.
-As a result of such CIO services, he does not devote his full time and attention to Opal Capital's business. - We have an incentive to advise you to invest in certain investments, such as the ETF (DIVZ) we subadvise, because we earn additional fee revenue when utilizing DIVZ.
-We manage this conflict by only using this ETF when it is appropriate given the size, structure, and diversification of the model portfolio we're managing on your behalf.
+- Opal Capital's Managing Member serves as an Outsourced Chief Investment Officer ("OCIO") for compensation to unaffiliated third-party investment advisers.
+His services as an OCIO include providing strategic and operational support.
+When serving as OCIO, he has an economic incentive to recommend that such third-party investment advisers use Opal Capital models provided through the SmartX platform for their clients.
+Also, as a result of such OCIO services, he does not devote his full time and attention to Opal Capital's business. - We have an incentive to advise you to invest in certain investments, such as the ETFs (DIVZ and IDVZ) we subadvise, because we earn additional fee revenue when utilizing them.
+We manage this conflict by only using these ETFs when appropriate given the size, structure, and diversification of the model portfolio we're managing on your behalf.

-Additional information regarding conflicts of interest can be found in Items 5, 10, and 11 of our Part 2A Brochure, available at Adviserinfo.sec.gov.
+Additional information regarding conflicts of interest can be found in Items 5, 10, and 11 of our Part 2A Brochure, available at https://adviserinfo.sec.gov/firm/summary/322755.